MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ## Recapitulation

 Deploying a single region LAMP architecture on Azure should take less than 90 minutes end-to-end using scripts (either Bash or Windows Batch) or ARM deployment templates.
 Using the Azure Portal will take longer.
-The deployed architecture should look like as below.
+The deployed architecture should look like the image below:

 <center>